jussi-kalliokoski/sink.js/readme.md

 sink.js
 =======

 sink.js is a javascript library dedicated for audio output.
-Features include buffer fill callbacks, synchronous write, asynchronous write and recording.
+Features include buffer fill callbacks, synchronous write, asynchronous write, ring buffers and recording.
 Currently supported platforms are Firefox 4+ and Chrome with Web Audio API enabled in ``` about:flags ```.
 Additional platforms, such as a flash fallback can be added as plugins, but are currently not featured, nor will ever be enabled by default.
 For a platform to be added as enabled by default, it needs to be reliable in terms of latency and stability.
 Flash fallbacks – for example – cannot offer this kind of reliability and the sound will always be flaky at best.

 Usage
 -----